ag4ve/ag4ve.github.io/_posts/2023-12-21-Porting-a-Blog.md

 * More control over or being able to improve the theme
 * More selection of themes to choose from
 * Adding a menu
-* Creating quoted text
 * Tracking changes
 * A nicer look on mobile devices
+* Creating `quoted` text

-I think this last one made the quality of the content suffer quite a bit as there was no differenciation between what I was writing and the examples I was showing.
+I think not being able quote text especially made the quality of the content suffer quite a bit as there was no differenciation between what I was writing and the examples I was showing.
 Lastly, I wanted to be able to expand the platform - add a tab for pictures or automatically include a screenshot of a site I'm linking to or...
 I don't really know.
 But being able to alter the workflow is often fun.

 ## Where to?